-The University's core curriculum requirements are unchanged in the following areas: Creative Arts; American History; Government/Political Science; and Social and Behavioral Sciences.
-The International and Cultural Diversity requirement is unchanged from the University's requirements.
+The University's core curriculum requirements are unchanged in the following areas: Creative Arts; American History; Government/Political Science; Social and Behavioral Sciences; and Language Philosophy and Culture.
+The International and Cultural Diversity and Cultural Discourse requirements also are unchanged from the University's requirements.
 Follow the University's instructions in these areas.